University promotes sustainable travel to staff and students

-Staff and students were able to talk to an number of organisations working to change travel behaviours and lower congestion in Cambridge:
+Staff and students were able to talk to a number of organisations working to change travel behaviours and lower congestion in Cambridge:

-- Discuss Greenways (cycling routes into Cambridge) with Greater Cambridge Partnership representatives.
+- Greenways (cycling and walking routes into Cambridge) with Greater Cambridge Partnership representatives.

-- Sign up to Camshare the on-line countywide car sharing platform.
+- Camshare the on-line countywide car sharing platform.

-- Talk to Greater Anglia – learn how to save 10% on rail travel, try their VR headset and enter a prize draw to win free rail taster tickets.
+- Greater Anglia – learn how to save 10% on rail travel, try their VR headset and enter prize draws to win free rail taster tickets.

-- Get advice on bike security and get your bike marked and registered, on the online police database.
+- Advice on bike security and the opportunity to get your bike marked and registered, on the online police database.

-- Grab discount vouchers for Halfords, Cotswold Outdoor, National Express and many more.
+- Discount vouchers for Halfords, Coltswold Outdoor, National Express and many more.

-- And, of course, compete with colleagues/peers to win prizes, and engage in fun activities such as the Scalextric Challenge, the pedal powered Smoothie Bike, and more.
+- And, of course, the opportunity to compete with colleagues/peers to win prizes, and engage in fun activities such as the Scalextric Challenge, the pedal powered Smoothie Bike, and more.

 Get in touch if you’d like to learn more about fun and interactive ways to change employee travel behaviours.